-This is a 6 unit-of-credit (UoC) course and involves seven hours per week (h/w) of face-to-face contact.
+This is a 6 unit-of-credit (UoC) course and involves 8 hours per week (h/w) of scheduled online contact.

 The normal workload expectations of a student are approximately 25 hours per term for each UOC, including class contact hours, other learning activities, preparation and time spent on all assessable work.